Andy Todd (footballer, born 1974): Blackburn Rovers

 In the opening game of the 2005–06 season, Todd scored his first goal of the season, in a 3–1 loss against West Ham United.
-In the absence of Nelsen, he captained Blackburn Rovers for the first time this season against Tottenham Hotspur and helped the club kept a clean sheet, in a 0–0 draw.
+In the absence of Nelsen, he captained Blackburn Rovers for the first time this season against Tottenham Hotspur and helped the club keep a clean sheet, in a 0–0 draw.
 During the match, Todd allegedly headbutted Andy Reid, which he was charged by the FA.
 As a result, Todd was suspended for three matches before he suffered another injury that kept him out briefly.
 Reflecting on his actions, Todd acknowledged his actions and got himself to blame, stating "I've since served my punishment but, to be fair, the lads have been different class while I've been out" but he insisted that he's" not a dirty player, who never deliberately injured anyone and never gone over the top with anyone".
-On 15 October 2005, Todd made his return from the sidelined, coming on as a 35th-minute substitute, in a 1–0 loss against Liverpool.
+On 15 October 2005, Todd made his return from the sidelines, coming on as a 35th-minute substitute, in a 1–0 loss against Liverpool.
 He then suffered a knock on two separate occasions during the match against Liverpool on 15 October 2005 and Charlton Athletic on 5 November 2005 but he made a full recovery.
 However, Todd received a straight red card in the 31st minute for handball, as the club went on to lose 2–0 against Everton on 3 December 2005, which saw him serve one match.
 However, February proved to a struggling moment for him, as he began to make mistakes, including allowing a goal during a 4–3 win against Manchester United on 2 February 2006.
-But Todd was able to improve his performance by helping Blackburn Rovers kept a clean sheet in a 1–0 win against Arsenal and then scoring his second goal of the season, in a 2–0 win against Aston Villa.
+But Todd was able to improve his performance by helping Blackburn Rovers keep a clean sheet in a 1–0 win against Arsenal and then scoring his second goal of the season, in a 2–0 win against Aston Villa.
 After sitting out for the five matches, Todd returned to the first team for a match against Birmingham City on 20 April 2006, he was involved in a row with manager Hughes after reacting angry to being substituted in the 75th minute and threw his captain's armband to the floor in disgust before returning to the dug-out.
 After the match, manager Hughes acknowledged that he and Todd "have a difference of opinion over his decision to substitute him at Birmingham recently", but also revealed that the player suffered a knee injury that kept him out for the rest of the 2005–06 season.
 Despite this, his contributions the club earn European qualification the following season.
 Throughout the 2005–06 season, he found himself in a competition over a place in the starting eleven, competing with Nelson, Aaron Mokoena, Zurab Khizanishvili and Dominic Matteo.
 At the end of the 2005–06 season, Todd went on to make twenty–eight appearances and scoring two goals in all competitions.